 As you can imagine, performance-oriented ones above all.
 The Ford Sierra RS 500 Cosworth, for example, had a tuned 2.0-liter engine good for 224 hp.
 The Audi Sport Quattro S1 went further and included a carbon-kevlar body shell and the 80’s windshield because the steeper rake could reduce light reflection coming from the dashboard.

 The most common type, however, was of heavily altered versions.
-Besides the European hatchbacks mentioned, we can mention the Opel Manta 400 and its more aerodynamic body, the Mitsubishi Pajero Evolution with a more robust suspension and flared wheel arches, and the Fiat 131 Abarth with many rally-oriented modifications.
+Besides those two European hatchbacks, we can mention the Opel Manta 400 and its more aerodynamic body.
+The Mitsubishi Pajero Evolution with a more robust suspension and flared wheel arches.
+And the Fiat 131 Abarth with many rally-oriented modifications.

-Last, but not least, some cars went the opposite way: they were designed from the beginning to compete, then adapted to road use.
+Last, but not least, some cars went the opposite way.
+The automaker would design them to compete from the beginning, then adapt them to road use.
 You can notice that this is the case of Ford RS200 and Lancia 037 Stradale (rally cars), and of Mercedes-Benz CLK GTR and Porsche 911 GT1 (24 Hours of Le Mans), by simply taking a look at them.

 What implications were there?